Workers’ Compensation FAQ

 Posted on behalf of Phillips Law Group on May 29, 2013 in Workers' Compensation

 Have questions about workers compensation?
 Refer to these frequently asked questions to find the answers you need.
 Want to discuss the details of your potential case with one of the professionals at Phillips Law Group?
-Fill out the Free Case Review form to your right to get started now.
+Contact a Phoenix workers compensation lawyer today by calling 1-800-706-3000 or fill out the Free Case Review form to your right to get started now.

 Frequently Asked Questions about Workers Comp

 - Can I be fired for hiring a lawyer?

 - Can I get a second opinion on my diagnosis?

 - Can I still contact the adjuster after retaining legal representation?